fearocanity/ebtrfio-template/README.md

   - Click on `init banner`, And click `Run Workflow`<p>
   ![Screenshot](https://user-images.githubusercontent.com/91414643/221397447-13ec2f97-6830-4600-87a1-390f7f473d5b.png)

-   > [!WARNING]
+   > [!CAUTION]
-   > We prefer not doing this <sup>(The BOT is already running)</sup>, because it will cause to run the workflow twice when the automatic run was executed. it'll cause duplication.
-Instead do [Manually Disable Workflow](#how-to-manually-disable-the-posting)
+   > We prefer not doing this *(The BOT is already running)*, because it will cause to run the workflow twice when the automatic run was executed. it'll cause duplication.
+Instead do [Manually Disable Workflow](#how-to-manually-enabledisable-the-posting).
+Make sure you know what you're doing. *(This is helpful if you want to run the posting after you enable the workflow)*

   </details>

   ---

-  ### How to Manually Disable the Posting
+  ### How to Manually Enable/Disable the Posting
   <details>
   <summary>Click Here to Show</summary><p>